About Us

 The Security Public Library prohibits any activity or condition that unreasonably interferes with Library user or staff comfort, safety, or use of the Library, including but not limited to:

-- Any violation of federal, state or local laws.
+- Any violation of federal, state or local laws within the Library.

 - Guns or other weapons (except for law enforcement).